anmud/learntocode/udemy-react-hooks/3_the_useEffect_hook/002_invoking_the_useEffect_hook.md

 So, let's see at what os going on here step by step:

 - Every single time we press the `button` we invoke the `click handler` (handleIncrease/handleDecrease in our case).
-What that is doing - is calling the `setCount` function, that we've got from our `useState` hook, ehich updates the `value` of a `count state variable`.
+What that is doing - is calling the `setCount` function, that we've got from our `useState` hook, which updates the `value` of a `count state variable`.
 - Whenever the `value` of a `state variable` is updated we force a `component` re-render.
 - Whenever the `component` re-renders the `useEffect` hook runs the `function` that we passed to it.